szaouam/postgresbackup-boshrelease/docs/pgbackup.md

 ##Multiple database backup

-This release can be used to backup multiple database.
+This release can be used to backup multiple databases.
 If you have n databases to backup, you can create n instances, each one of them will backup one specified database from a specified host.

 To use this feature, you need to deploy the postgresbackup-boshrelease using the bosh manifest v2(see. templates/postgres-backup-v2.yml ).